exeme-project/exeme-lang/docs/contributing/code_of_conduct.rst

 Be kind
 =======

-We will not all agree, but disagreement does not excuse bad behaviour or hurtful words.
-We may all feel frustrated now and again, but we cannot allow this to become personalised.
+We will not all agree, but disagreement does not excuse bad behavior or hurtful words.
+We may all feel frustrated now and again, but we cannot allow this to become personalized.
 It's important to remember that a community where people are under threat is not a productive community.
 Members of our community should be kind to other members as well as to people outside the Exeme community.